Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 These conditions also apply if you store electronic invoice versions of invoices which you received on paper as part of your VAT records.

 If you do not want, or are not able, to receive electronic invoices you should ask your suppliers to issue you with paper invoices.
 This is a commercial matter between you and your supplier.

-You may accept electronic invoices and credits notes from other EU member states, provided they contain enough information to allow you to calculate:
+Electronic invoices and credits notes from other countries must contain enough information to allow you to calculate: